QuentinRa/blog.quentinra.dev/special/cesim/index.md

 And **you are losing 2 points if you end up in bankrupt** (debt >= 100%).

-The main idea is that you will be graded for your rank in 1 and 2.
-You got a grade, looking like this
+The main idea is that you will have a grade for your rank in 1. and 2., it's looking like this

 1. 19/20
 2. 17/20